Events · Howard League events

 Location: Clifford Chance LLP, 10 Upper Bank Street, London, E14 5JJ

-This is our annual lecture held in memory of Lord Parmoor, Howard League supporter and donor.
+Our annual lecture was held in memory of Lord Parmoor, Howard League supporter and donor.

-The lecture will be held on Monday 15 October 2018 at 6pm at Clifford Chance LLP, 10 Upper Bank Street, London, E14 5JJ.
+The lecture was held on Monday 15 October 2018 at 6pm at Clifford Chance LLP, 10 Upper Bank Street, London, E14 5JJ.

 Guest speaker: Ben Emmerson QC